openreferral/specification/docs/design_principles.md

 2. Common components such as LocationStateUSPostalServiceCode, LocationStateCanadianProvinceCode etc., that are relevant and understood across two or more domains

 The schema for the core components is available from [niem.gov](http://release.niem.gov/niem/niem-core/2.0/niem-core.xsd).
 Open Referral encourages the establishment of compatibility with NIEM.

+### Related Taxonomies

+Open Referral recognizes the existence of a diverse array of taxonomies to describe types of services, organizations, and people for whom services are available.
+Given that such categories are inherently subjective, whereas Open Referral's format is describing only *factual* data, we do not prescribe a specific taxonomy.
+In the meantime, we recognize the existence of the following taxonomies, and offer guidance for using them in conjunction with HSDS.

+#### AIRS/211 Taxonomy

+[The AIRS/211 taxonomy](https://www.airs.org/i4a/pages/index.cfm?pageid=3386) is widely used among certified providers of ‘information and referral’ services, as well as some government agencies.
+The Taxonomy is a hierarchical system that contains more than 9,000 fully-defined terms that cover the complete range of human services.

+The AIRS/211 taxonomy is the intellectual property of 2-1-1 Los Angeles.
+Licensees can use the taxonomy with data formatted in HSDS.

+#### Open Eligibility

+[Open Eligibility](http://openeligibility.org/) is a "*simple way to categorize human services and human situations*."
+It uses common categories for quickly finding human services for people in need, service providers and navigators.
+It takes a different approach than the AIRS taxonomy by offering up sets of 'tags' that describe _types of services_ and _types of situations_.
+Open Referral has included [a fork of Open Eligibility in our Github organization](https://github.com/openreferral/openeligibility).

+#### National Taxonomy of Exempt Entities (NTEE)

+[The NTEE system](http://nccs.urban.org/classification/national-taxonomy-exempt-entities) is used by the IRS and the National Center for Charitable Statistics to classify nonprofit organizations.
+It is also used by the Foundation Center to classify both grants and grant recipients (typically nonprofits or governments).